britram/taps-transports/draft-ietf-taps-transports.md

   the application has fine control about parameters like retransmission thresholds, the path supervision parameters, the delayed acknowledgment timeout, and the fragmentation point.
-The API provides a mechanism to allow the SCTP stack to notify the application about event if the application has requested them.
-These notifications provide Information about status changes of the association and each of the peer addresses.
+The API provides a mechanism to allow the SCTP stack to notify the application about events if the application has requested them.
+These notifications provide information about status changes of the association and each of the peer addresses.
   In case of send failures, including drop of messages sent unreliably, the application can also be notified and user